apache/hbase/PluggableRpcAuthentication.md

 ## Implementation Overview

-HBASE-XXXXX includes a refactoring of HBase RPC authentication where all current methods are ported to a new set of interfaces, and all RPC implementations are updated to use the new interfaces.
+HBASE-23347 includes a refactoring of HBase RPC authentication where all current methods are ported to a new set of interfaces, and all RPC implementations are updated to use the new interfaces.
 In the spirit of SASL, the expectation is that users can provide their own authentication methods at runtime, and HBase should be capable of negotiating